Monkey-Coders/GCN-NAS-xiaoiker/README.md

 ## License
 All materials in this repository are released under the Apache License 2.0.

+feidebrukernavn

+paalamo
 ssh feidebrukernavn@idun-login2.hpc.ntnu.no

-setfacl -q -R -m user:salara:rwx zuimran chmod a+rwx zuimran getfacl zuimran
+setfacl -R -m user:paalamo:rwx zuimran chmod a+rwx zuimran getfacl zuimran